All Episodes

 Can you hear me?

-I hear you fine, thank you.
+I hear you fine.

 Oh, good.

-If faint or if she were to cough, because I think he needs to handle it very differently.
+If she faint or if she were to cough, because I think he needs to handle it very differently.

-Um I think if he if she faints, he actually should go over and be very commanding because it's a crisis, and the people need to see that he knows how to handle a crisis.
+I think if she faints, he actually should go over and be very commanding because it's a crisis.

-So he should say something like Lester, call 911.
+So he should say something like, Lester, call 911.

-Because like you said before, it's what he leaves the people feeling, and he'll leave them feeling safe.
+Because like you said before, it's what he leaves the people feeling and he'll leave them feeling safe.

 Nobody, very few people will really remember all the things you say, but they will never forget how you make them feel.